Finding Stories with Data – Online, Intensive

 There are lots of courses which teach data journalism skills, but no others have the specific focus on using these tools and techniques for investigations and holding power to account that is the Centre for Investigative Journalism’s speciality.

-The course is composed of four sessions of around two hours each, scheduled daily across a week, with exercises and recommended reading to augment your learning between sessions.
+The course is composed of four sessions of around 1.5 hours each, scheduled over 4 consecutive days, with exercises and recommended reading to augment your learning between sessions.
 Signed-up participants must attend all four sessions.

 This course will need you to have the following software/apps/tools on your computer:

 - MS Excel 2016 or newer (If do not have access to Excel, there is a free trial version available).

 This course will be hosted on Zoom.
 To find out more about how we use Zoom, please check out our Zoom InfoSec page.

 - 5 July 2021 15.30–17.00 British Summer Time (GMT+1)